da3dsoul/Additional-Buildcraft-Objects/README.md

 #### Insertion Transport Pipe
-   Insertion Pipes given the choice between putting a item in the pipe in to an inventory (A chest or a furnace) and passing it along to another pipe, the Insertion Pipe will always try to add the item to the inventory.
+   Insertion Pipes will always try to add an item to an attached inventory.
+The items will continue through the pipes if they fail to be inserted.

    This pipe is very useful for feedback loops as it forces the item to go in to the last machine if it can.